slowlyup/hassio-r4s/README.md

 Allows you to connect Redmond SkyKettle, SkyCooker and SkyHeat to your Home Assistant

-Full list of supported devices see in: https://github.com/mavrikkk/ha_kettler/blob/master/custom_components/ready4sky/r4sconst.py.
+Full list of supported devices see in: /custom_components/ready4sky/r4sconst.py

-After every update remove integration from HA and then add it again!

-После обновления модуля лучше удалить интеграцию из интерфейса HA и заново добавить ее.

-**[WARNING]** У меня из устройств, только чайник Redmond RK-G200S, правки по остальным дейвайсам можно предложить через Pull Request
+**Support confirmed:**
+- RK-G200S - firmware 4.21

 ### Configuration: